What is Urinary Incontinence?

-Urinary incontinence is involuntary loss of bladder control that might be mild or severe.
-Symptoms include a strong urge to urinate, frequent or painful urination, excessive night urination, bed wetting, and pelvic pressure.
+Urinary incontinence is the involuntary loss of bladder control that might be mild or severe.
+Symptoms include a strong urge to urinate, frequent or painful urination, excessive night urination, bedwetting, and pelvic pressure.
 You might experience urinary incontinence:

 Urinary incontinence is often embarrassing.
 Fortunately, it isn’t an inevitable consequence of aging as simple treatment options are within reach at Women’s Health Care Specialists.